strimzi/proposals/066-topic-replication-factor-change.md

 ## Affected/not affected projects

-The following components will be affected by this proposal:
+### Topic Operator

-- Topic Operator: this component will drive the whole replication factor change process.
+This component will drive the whole replication factor change process.
+The Cruise Control integration logic will be isolated in a new ReplicasChangeClient object.

+### Cluster Operator

-- Cluster Operator: this component will be responsible to initialize the Cruise Control environment variables.
+This component will be responsible to generate a new Cruise Control admin user for the Topic Operator, and initialize the environment variables, and mount the Cruise Control API secret.
+The Cruise Control component will be reconciled just before the Entity Operator, so that the Cruise Control API secret will be available when the Entity Operator pod starts.
+When Cruise Control integration is enabled, the Entity Operator reconciler will detect any Cruise Control API secret change, and restart the Entity Operator pod to load the new API credentials.

 ## Compatibility